Geoffrey Crossley: Racing career

-By profession, Geoffrey Crossley was a furniture manufacturer, but he had been a keen amateur racing driver since just before World War II.
+By profession, Crossley was a furniture manufacturer, but he had been a keen amateur racing driver since just before World War II.
 Following the war he maintained his interest, and competed in a few races using a pre-war Alta, including the 1947 British Empire Trophy race on the Isle of Man.

-In 1949 he bought an Alta GP Grand Prix car, GP2, from the manufacturer, in Surrey.
+In 1949, Crossley bought an Alta GP Grand Prix car, GP2, from the manufacturer, in Surrey.
 Made to order, the car featured a sleeker bodywork than its predecessors.
 With it, Crossley took International Class F (1100 cc to 1500 cc) standing start speed records over 50 km (125.92 mph), 50 miles (124.49 mph) and 100 km (124.17 mph) at the Montlhéry circuit in late 1949.
 Crossley also campaigned the Alta GP in selected races in 1949, including the 1949 Belgian Grand Prix, where he finished seventh and last, six laps down on the winner.

-The following year he took part in the first ever World Championship Formula One race: the 1950 British Grand Prix at Silverstone Circuit.
+The following year, Crossley took part in the first ever World Championship Formula One race: the 1950 British Grand Prix at Silverstone Circuit.
 He qualified in 17th place, three places ahead of Joe Kelly in a similar Alta, despite the latter's higher specification engine.
 Crossley's race ended with transmission failure on lap 43.
 Later that season Crossley entered the Alta for the 1950 Belgian Grand Prix, where he qualified 12th and finished in ninth position.
 In addition to his Championship entries, Crossley also took part in a number of non-Championship races in the Alta, but at the end of the 1950 season he decided to retire due to the high costs of the sport.

-He made a brief return to motorsport in 1955, after he built a Lea-Francis-engined special which he called the Berkshire Special.
+Crossley made a brief return to motorsport in 1955, after he built a Lea-Francis-engined special which he called the Berkshire Special.
 Crossley entered the car for the 1955 Richmond Trophy race at Goodwood Circuit, but teething troubles with the car meant that he was slowest in practice and he decided to withdraw from the event.
 Owing to work and family commitments Crossley abandoned the Berkshire Special's development, and withdrew from racing for good.

-Geoffrey Crossley died from a stroke, in the John Radcliffe Hospital, on 7 January 2002.
+Crossley died from a stroke, in the John Radcliffe Hospital, on 7 January 2002.